Skip to main content

 • work to eliminate subsidies and tax loopholes exploited by wealthy individuals and corporations;

-Remember, this is not about class warfare, it's about keeping the system fair so things don't get so out of whack that one day we end up with REAL class warfare.
+Remember, this is not about class warfare, it's about keeping the system fair so things don't get so out of whack that one day we end up with a literal class war.

 More articles and resources on....